DFE-Digital/early-careers-framework/docs/source/2022-cohort-closure-information-for-lead-providers.html.md

 2. Revert to 2022 and make the declaration there.
 3. Restore to 2024 and redeclare there.

-Where this is not possible, providers will have to ask us via the Slack channels to move the participants between cohorts.
+Where this is not possible, providers must ask us via the Slack channels to move the participants between cohorts.

 <div class="govuk-inset-text">Unlike when we closed the 2021 cohort, mentors who started training in 2022 will not be able to be moved between frozen cohorts.
-This is because they will be marked as `completed`.</div>
+This is because they'll be marked as `completed`.</div>

 ## Voiding declarations